alexander-soare/little_experiments/action_multimodality.md

 In this little experiment I wanted to really get a feel for the multi-modality (in the sense of probability distributions) of generative imitation learning policies like [Diffusion Policy (DP)](https://arxiv.org/abs/2303.04137) and [Action Chunking Transformers (ACT)](https://arxiv.org/abs/2304.13705).

 **TLDR**: At least in the PushT environment.
 These models do not produce multi-modal action trajectory distributions!
 Furthermore, the distributions seem to be much sharper than one might expect.
+Adding small gaussian noise to the observations is a better means of producing multimodality, and can be used to the same effect with discriminative models like ACT trained without the variational objective.

 ### Quick background